MikeShepard/WPFBot3000/WPFBot3000/docs/RadioButton.md

     TextBox Moe
 }
 \`\`\`
-In the window there will be three checkboxes, labeled Eeny, Meeny, and Miny.
+In the window there will be three radio buttons, labeled Eeny, Meeny, and Miny.

 ## PARAMETERS